 - The fireplace and chimney must be in an enclosure up to the attic. - CAUTION: DO NOT ATTEMPT TO MODIFY OR ALTER THE CONSTRUCTION OF THE FIREPLACE OR ITS COMPONENTS.
-ANY MODIFICATION OR ALTERATION OF CONSTRUCTION MAY VOID THE WARRANTY, LISTINGS AND APPROVALS OF THIS SYSTEM.
+ANY MODIFICATION OR ALTERATION OF CONSTRUCTION MAY VOID THE WARRANTY, LISTINGS AND APPROVAL OF THIS SYSTEM.
 IN THAT CASE, STOVE BUILDER INTERNATIONAL (SBI) WILL NOT BE RESPONSIBLE FOR DAMAGES.
-INSTALL THE FIREPLACE ONLY AS DESCRIBED IN THESE INSTRUCTIONS. - Mixing of appliance components from different sources or modifying components is prohibited and will void the warranty.
-Any modification of the fireplace that has not been approved in writing by the testing authority is prohibited and violates CSA B365 (Canada) and NFPA 211 (USA) standards. - The manufacturer grants no warranty, implied or stated, for the poor installation or lack of maintenance of the fireplace and assumes no responsibility for any consequential damages. - This fireplace must always be used with the original andirons. - Do not use a fireplace insert and other products not specified for use with this fireplace. - Do not install in a mobile home (Canada) or manufactured home (USA).
+INSTALL THE FIREPLACE ONLY AS DESCRIBED IN THESE INSTRUCTIONS. - Mixing of appliance components from different sources or modifying components are prohibited and will void the warranty.
+Any modification of the fireplace that has not been approved in writing by the testing authority is prohibited and violates CSA B365 (Canada) and NFPA 211 (USA) standards. - The manufacturer grants no warranty, implied or stated, for the poor installation or lack of maintenance of the fireplace and assumes no responsibility for any consequential damages. - Do not use a fireplace insert and other products not specified for use with this fireplace. - Do not install in a mobile home (Canada) or a manufactured home (USA). - Do not use materials other than those listed in the replacement parts section during installation as they may be safety hazards and a fire could result. - WARNING: THIS FIREPLACE HAS NOT BEEN TESTED WITH AN UNVENTED GAS LOG SET.
+TO REDUCE THE RISK OF FIRE OR INJURY, DO NOT INSTALL AN UNVENTED GAS LOG SET INTO THIS FIREPLACE.